- What Is a Clean Boot?

 - Locate and select the restore point you wish to use to roll back your system to an earlier state.

-How to perform a clean boot in Windows 10?
+Step-by-Step Guide: How to Perform a Clean Boot in Windows 10

 - Make sure to sign in as an administrator.
-Otherwise, you do not have enough privileges to do a clean boot.
+Otherwise, you won’t have enough privileges to do a clean boot.

 - Click Disable all.